TahaislamGuven/Voltaic-S3-Ticker/README.txt

 Click the + in the Sources panel → Browser.

-Name it (e.g., Benchmark Marquee) → Click OK.
+Name it (e.g., Benchmark) → Click OK.

 In the URL field, put the local path  index.html: